Boarding Handbook

 4:00–5:15 p.m. - Free Time

-- Students in Grades 7 and 8 must be accompanied off-campus by either a parent or guardian, a Boarding staff member or two DP (Grade 11 or 12) students.
+• Students in Grades 7 and 8 must be accompanied off-campus by either a parent or guardian, a Boarding staff member, or a DP student.

-- Students in Grades 10–11 may leave campus with a friend (at least one other student), provided they sign out on REACH and verbally let staff know where they are going and when they will return.
-Grades 10–11 students may leave for two-hour intervals.
-Excursions lasting longer than two hours must be approved by a Boarding team member.
+• Students in Grades 9–11 may leave campus with a friend, provided they sign out on our off-campus sign-out sheet and verbally let the Boarding staff on duty know where they are going and when they will return.

-- Students in Grade 12 may leave campus unaccompanied, provided they sign out on REACH and verbally let staff know where they are going and when they will return.
-Grade 12 students may leave for three-hour intervals.
-Excursions lasting longer than three hours must be approved by a Boarding team member.
+• Students in Grade 12 may leave campus unaccompanied, provided they sign out on our off-campus sign-out sheet and verbally let the Boarding staff on duty know where they are going and when they will return.

 5:45–6:45 p.m. - Dinner in the Christie-Pepall Dining Hall (in the Athletics and Wellness Centre)

-- Students may not order food from outside of campus from Monday to Thursday.
-(Ordering food from outside of campus is permitted on Fridays, Saturdays and Sundays only.)
+• Students may not order food from outside of campus from Monday to Thursday.
+(Ordering food from outside of campus is permitted on Friday evenings, Saturdays and Sundays only.
+Students must specify their Boarding house address (either 1 Elm or 3 Elm Ave.) and track their order to be there for pick up when it arrives outside.)

 Follow the link here to learn more about Boarding meals.